antoinedelia/cloud-optimist/cloud/content/en/posts/2025/why-tagging-your-aws-resources-is-a-must/index.md

 # Introduction

 The more services we deploy on AWS, the easier it is to get lost.
 At first, we know all the services we use by heart, the number of Lambdas or EC2 instances running.
 But little by little, it's easy to feel overwhelmed, especially when different projects pile up.
 Quickly finding which resources belong to which project, or identifying those that weren't properly cleaned up after a PoC, can quickly become a headache.
 And that's without even mentioning cost visibility!
-Fortunately, there's a simple yet incredibly powerful practice: tagging.
+Fortunately, there's a simple yet incredibly powerful practice: **tagging**.

-In this article, I want to show you that a good tagging strategy is crucial for your organization, the way you handle cost, and to secure your AWS account.
+In this article, I want to show you that a good tagging strategy is **crucial for your organization, the way you handle cost, and to secure** your AWS account.

 Ready?
 Tag along with me!

 # Why are tags useful?

 Imagine labels on moving boxes.
 Without them, it's impossible to know what's inside or which room they belong to.
 Tags on AWS are the same!
-A tag is a piece of information (in key-value format) that you assign to your resources (EC2 instances, S3 buckets, RDS databases, etc.).
+A tag is a piece of **information** (in key-value format) that you assign to your resources (EC2 instances, S3 buckets, RDS databases, etc.).
 A good tagging strategy allows you to, among other things:

-1. Identify orphan resources: This is the classic scenario.
+1. **Identify orphan resources**: This is the classic scenario.
 A resource without a `Project` or `Owner` tag?
 There's a good chance it has been forgotten and is consuming resources (and therefore money) for nothing.
 Listing untagged (or poorly tagged) resources is an essential first step in cleaning up.
-2. Allocate costs: By tagging your resources with a project identifier, cost center, or team, you can then use AWS Cost Explorer to filter your expenses and understand precisely which projects consume the most.
+2. **Allocate costs**: By tagging your resources with a project identifier, cost center, or team, you can then use AWS Cost Explorer to filter your expenses and understand precisely which projects consume the most.
 This is essential for internal chargebacks or simply for optimizing your budget.
-3. Automate actions: Tags can serve as triggers for automation scripts (for example, backing up all EC2 instances with the tag `Backup=Daily`).
+3. **Automate actions**: Tags can serve as triggers for automation scripts (for example, backing up all EC2 instances with the tag `Backup=Daily`).
-4. Manage access and security: The [AWS IAM](https://aws.amazon.com/iam) service can use tags to grant granular permissions.
+4. **Manage access and security**: The [AWS IAM](https://aws.amazon.com/iam) service can use tags to grant granular permissions.

-In short, tagging is the foundation of good Cloud governance.
+In short, tagging is the foundation of **good Cloud governance**.
 For more details, I invite you to consult the [tagging guide proposed by AWS](https://aws.amazon.com/solutions/guidance/tagging-on-aws/).

 ---